Discover the historic Reims Cathedral © French Moments

 On the piers, angels appear intermingled with representations of the seasons.

-A Virgin with Child decorate the trumeau.
+A Virgin with a Child decorates the trumeau.

 South Portal (to the right)

-The south portal is surmounted by a gable dedicated to the Last Judgement.
-Christ is on his throne holding the globe of the world, while at his side angels carry the Instruments of the Passion.
+Christ is on his throne, holding the globe of the world, while angels carry the Instruments of the Passion at his side.

-• To the right they contain Simeon, Saint John the Baptist, Isaiah, Moses, Abraham about to sacrifice his son, and finally Aaron.
+• To the right, they contain Simeon, Saint John the Baptist, Isaiah, Moses, Abraham, about to sacrifice his son, and finally, Aaron.

-The left pier is dedicated to the capital sins on the outside and to the virtues on the inside.
+The left pier is dedicated to the capital sins on the outside and the virtues on the inside.

-On the right pier, the seasons face the capital sins and the vices oppose the virtues.
+On the right pier, the seasons face the capital sins, and the vices oppose the virtues.

 The statuary of the Cathedral

 In 1861, the priest Tourneur counted more than 2,300 statues on the monument.
-Therefore this makes Notre-Dame de Reims the cathedral with the most sculptures in France.

 In addition to the statue of the Smiling Angel, you can also admire the famous “Gallery of Kings” on the façade.
-Located at 45 metres above the ground, it was created to appreciate the statues from ground level.

 Gallery of Kings © Dguendel - licence [CC BY-SA 4.0] from Wikimedia Commons